OpenDOps/mail-in-a-docker/README.md

 Mail customer service (`Roundcube`) is disabled.

+Bind and NSD should have scalable (multi-pod) config.

 ### Running on Kubernetes

 - **Authoritative DNS (`nsd`)**: keep it.
 Mail-in-a-Box needs to generate and serve zone files and DNSSEC signatures locally.